mcode/request-generator/README.md

 ### Environment Variables

-The .env file contains the default URI paths, which can be overwritten from the start command as follows:
+The .env file contains the default URI paths, which can be overwritten from the start command in one of the following ways:
-a) `VITE_LAUNCH_URL=http://example.com PORT=6000 npm start` or b) by specifying the environment variables and desired values in a `.env.local`.
+* By starting the app with the following comamand: `VITE_LAUNCH_URL=http://example.com PORT=6000 npm start`
+* By specifying the environment variables and desired values in a `.env.local` file.

 Following are a list of modifiable paths: